SuvratSanson3/Predicting-Home-Prices-A-Data-Driven-Approach-to-Real-Estate-Valuation/README.md

 5️⃣ Conclusion

-Regularized models (Ridge, Lasso, Elastic Net) achieved strong results, but Gradient Boosting Regressor provided the highest accuracy with an R² score of 0.75.
+Regularized models (Ridge, Lasso, Elastic Net) achieved strong results.

+Gradient Boosting Regressor provided the highest accuracy with an R² score of 0.75.

 The project provides insights into the factors influencing house prices and demonstrates the effectiveness of advanced regression techniques in predictive modeling.